Module Descriptions

 Study Year 3 of 3 (NQF 7)

-Old Testament Prophets: This module comprises two parts.
+Old Testament Prophets:

 Part 1: Joshua, Judges, Samuel and Kings provide the basis for a survey of Israel's history from conquest to exile.
 Special emphasis is given to the investigation of the relationship between Israel's historical traditions and its theological appropriation of these traditions around such themes as election, law, land and leadership.